 As co-managing shareholder of the firm and co-chair of the firm’s Bankruptcy & Corporate Restructuring Department, Michael concentrates in all facets of financial restructurings, complex insolvency law and bankruptcy proceedings, as well as commercial litigation.
 Michael has the unique distinction of being admitted as a Fellow in both the American College of Bankruptcy and Litigation Counsel of America.

-Michael represents clients from a broad range of industries including casino and gaming, healthcare, real estate, manufacturing, telecommunications, distribution, finance and transportation.
+Michael represents clients from a broad range of industries including casino and gaming, healthcare, real estate, retail, manufacturing, telecommunications, distribution, construction, finance and transportation.
 He also represents publicly and privately held debtors, trustees, secured and unsecured creditors, equity holders, indenture trustees, venture capitalists, private equity/hedge funds and parties with substantial interests in distressed situations and insolvency proceedings throughout the country.

 Since joining the firm in 1987, Michael has played a notable role in many restructuring and complex litigation matters including: